With the Beatles: Release and reception

 Parlophone issued With the Beatles on 22 November 1963, eight months to the day after Please Please Me, with the catalogue number PMC 1206.
 The album became the first Beatles album released in North America when it was released in Canada on 25 November 1963 under the augmented title Beatlemania!
 With the Beatles, with additional text on the album cover, and issued only in mono at the time, catalogue number T 6051 (a stereo Canadian release would come in 1968, catalogue number ST 6051).
 For the United States release, the original running order of With the Beatles was unevenly split over the group's first two Capitol albums: nine tracks were issued on Meet the Beatles! (the eight original compositions plus "Till There Was You"), while the remaining five songs, all cover versions, were placed on The Beatles' Second Album.

 The LP had advance orders of a half million and sold another half million by September 1965, making it the second album to sell a million copies in the United Kingdom, after the soundtrack to the 1958 film South Pacific.
 With the Beatles remained at the top of the charts for 21 weeks, displacing Please Please Me, so that the Beatles occupied the top spot for 51 consecutive weeks.
 It even reached number 11 in the "singles charts" (because at the time UK charts counted all records sold, regardless of format).
 No other group or singer has achieved 51 consecutive weeks at number 1 in the album charts.
-However, the soundtrack for the South Pacific movie did achieve 70 consecutive weeks at number one in the album charts.
+However, the soundtrack for South Pacific did achieve 70 consecutive weeks at number one in the album charts.
 Reviewing the album on release for Record Mirror, Peter Jones hailed With the Beatles as an improvement over Please Please Me, praising the covers and originals, particularly Harrison's "Don't Bother Me".